Strong schools, stronger Somerville

 Liz’s commitment to equity and community impact extends beyond education.
 She is also an Emmy® Award-winning documentary producer, recognized for her work with the Somerville Community Corporation on a powerful film exploring affordable housing in Somerville.
 This documentary, which won in the Diversity, Equity, and Inclusion category, highlights the systemic barriers to housing access, amplifies the voices of those directly affected, and advocates for real, lasting solutions.

 Liz is deeply committed to service and community.
 Through her volunteer work for The Black Seed Writers, she is committed to supporting our unhoused and transient neighbors by sharing their stories and amplifying voices that are too often unheard.
 She also works part-time at a local food pantry, ensuring individuals facing food insecurity have access to proper nutrition and essential resources.
-Additionally, as a Fellow with The Peace Studio, Liz learned how to use storytelling and media as a medium to inspire hope, understanding, compassion and change.
+Additionally, as A Peace Studio Fellow, Liz learned how to build bridges using positive peace building to inspire hope, understanding, compassion and change.
+Driving transformative social change, collaboration, strong advocacy, and inclusion is a commitment she upholds in every space she serves.

 “When we work together, we make change happen.”

-#ElectLizEldridge #AdvocateForChange #CommunityDrivenLeadership
+#ElectLizEldridge #LizForSomerville #AdvocateForChange #CommunityDrivenLeadership